Yan0613/Yan0613.github.io/_pages/cv.md

 Service and leadership
 ======
-* Currently signed in to 43 different slack teams
+* Currently the president of the Robot Association, with approximately 300 members.